smart-on-fhir/health-cards/docs/index.md

 Content-type: application/x-www-form-urlencoded

-id_token=<<DID SIOP Response Object as JWS or JWE>> &state=<<state value from DID SIOP Request Object, if any>>
+id_token=<<DID SIOP Response Object as JWS or JWE>> &state=<<state value from SIOP Request Object, if any>>
 ```

 !!! info "Authorizing FHIR Operations"
-    If the Health Wallet received the `openid` link via the FHIR `$HealthWallet.connect` operation, the DID SIOP is authorized by including the SMART on FHIR bearer token in an `Authorization` header.
+    If the Health Wallet received the `openid` link via the FHIR `$HealthWallet.connect` operation, the SIOP is authorized by including the SMART on FHIR bearer token in an `Authorization` header.

 ## Issuer Generates Results